 “No, thanks,” she said with a frown.
 “Pregnant, remember?”

-“You haven’t always been… this,” Audra spoke, fervency in her tone.
+“You haven’t always been… this,” Audra spoke.
+There was fervency in her tone.
 Her hands twirled in the air as though she was attempting to deflect events that were outside of her control.
 “Sure, you’re open to new experiences – you always have been, even when you were a kid, which is why you got into so much mischief all the time and why you’re now Hollywood’s biggest and brightest.
 You’re not afraid of taking risks, and it’s commendable.
 Enviable, even.
 But this thing with Travis… well, it was weird and unexpected, but it’s over now, right?
 Tomorrow, we go home.
 We get back to it.
 And, if we’re lucky and play our cards right, your little adventure here stays under the radar.
 No harm done.”

 “Wow.”
 Ben was speechless.
 Felt as though he’d just been tackled sideways.
 Rather than voice an immediate retort, he sat gawking at his sister, wondering just how long it had been since she’d lost touch with reality.
 Her once superpower-ability to analyze him through sibling telepathy had just fizzled into a complete pile of bullshit.
 She didn’t know him at all.
 “I think you’d better head out,” he stated.
 Despite his aggravation and the sudden pounding of his heart, his tone remained surprisingly steady.